Skip to content

 Answer: Reno.
 Check any map.
 Reno sits at 119.8°W longitude.
 Los Angeles is at 118.2°W. Nevada curves west of California’s coast at that latitude.
 The Sierra Nevada range forms a slanted border that nobody remembers right.
 San Francisco is also further east than a lot of Nevada.
 Geography lives in reality, not in the bumper-sticker version of the West Coast.

-California is the West Coast, so LA must be further west.
+California is the West Coast, so LA has to be further west.
 Right?
 Wrong.
+In LearnClash duels this is one of our most reliable stumpers, and almost nobody calls it correctly the first time.

 2. What is the driest continent on Earth?
 (Hard)